-Able's Synchronised power range is in stock ready to go anytime.
-All our Generators 137 kVA and above are Synchronise Ready.
+Synchronized or Parallel Generator Systems for Sale (2 - 32 or more Generators working as 1).
+Able's Synchronized power range is in stock ready to go anytime.
+All our Generators 137 kVA and above are synchronize ready.

-Call the Generator Synchronisation Experts today at Able Sales
+Call the Generator Synchronization Experts today at Able Sales.

-A synchronous generator is a generator that can be connected to one or more other generators with the lead machine turning on and off generators as extra power is needed, so if you had five 100 kVA generators connected that would be like having one 500 kVA generator, having synchronised generators is beneficial in saving on fuel costs and machine wear and tear.
+Paralleling generators is a method of connecting one or more generators together with the lead machine turning on and off generators as extra power is needed, so if you had five 100 kVA generators connected that would be like having one 500 kVA generator, having synchronised generators is beneficial in saving on fuel costs and machine wear and tear.